Published: 03 November 2020

 Is there a place that exists to link SMEs developing products with an NHS organisation who might have a need to trial it?

 Yes.
-Please refer to our Signposting service, where you will be directed to the relevant clinical collaborators for your project.
+Please contact our Industry team, where you will be directed to the relevant clinical collaborators for your project.
 In addition, you can use the AHSN Network which will support you in connecting with an appropriate partner.

 Finance and Intellectual Property (IP)